Nick-Chapman/niz/README.md

 So after way too many hours, I can confirm it was/is a fun project...
 I followed the Z-machine standards spec 1.1 (http://inform-fiction.org/zmachine/standards) limiting myself (for the moment anyhow) to just supporting version-3 of the Z-machine.
 Zork was of course the game to motivate and guide my development.
 You can find zork (you want release 88) and various other .z3 story files here: http://www.resonant.org/games/infocom/games/

+UPDATE: now with support for versions: .z1 .z2 .z3 .z4 and .z5

 The coding approach I took included:
 - functional state (as suggested by the F# guy)